-Currituck Travel & Tourism, in addition to promotional activity, is responsible for the promotion, operation and staffing of the following three sites:
+Currituck Travel & Tourism, in addition to promotional activity, is responsible for the promotion, operation and staffing of the following four sites:

 - Historic Corolla Park;

-- The Whalehead Historic House Museum; and
+- The Whalehead Historic House Museum;

+- The Currituck Maritime Museum; and

 - The Historic Jarvisburg Colored School.

 We also assist in the marketing and promotion of the Currituck County Rural Center (CCRC) and the tournament fields at Currituck Community Park.
 Information for tourists and event and tournament planners for sports, equestrian and other outdoor activities available at Currituck County parks can be accessed here: www.visitcurrituck.com/currituck-outdoor-activity-venues/.
 These venues are folded into the marketing plan for the department.
-The Currituck Heritage Festival is specifically staged at the CCRC to draw attention to this multi-use equestrian park and the many amenities it provides to promote Mainland tourism.
+The Currituck Bulls & BBQ event is specifically staged at the CCRC to draw attention to this multi-use equestrian park, and the many amenities it provides, to promote Mainland tourism.